 Most towns are served and connected by chicken buses – those colourful, old American school buses that cram everybody and their livestock on board.
 You know the ones.

 Then there are microbuses.
-These are smaller, faster and more expensive than chicken buses.
-They leave only when they’re completely full and behave much the same as chicken buses, but in miniature.
+These are smaller, faster, and more expensive than chicken buses.
+They leave only when they’re completely full and behave much the same as the chicken buses but in micro-form.

 Bus terminals can be chaotic and overwhelming.
 Watch out for shady characters lingering around.
-The UK government recommends NOT travelling on public buses after dark.
-That includes hanging around at bus stations.
+The UK government recommends not travelling on public buses after dark and that includes hanging around at bus stations.

-If you’re after more comfort and more SAFETY, then there are privately owned minibuses.
+If you’re after more comfort and more safety while travelling around Nicaragua, then there are privately owned minibuses.
 These are pretty luxurious compared to everything else – air-conditioned, pre-arranged through your hostel, and is more often a gringo-only experience.
-They’re less authentic, but, then again, these can be a good way to meet other travelers.
+They’re less authentic, but, then again, these can be a good way to meet other travellers.

-Public transport in Nicaragua isn’t ALWAYS the safest.
+Public transport in Nicaragua isn’t the safest but it’s still more than usable – many travellers do.
 To ensure you get the safest and most appropriate ride, be sure to book through your accommodation.

 Is the food in Nicaragua safe?